jizt-it/jizt-backend-microservice/docs/source/backend/2_rest_api.rst

    :align: center
    :width: 100%

-   First, an HTTP POST request should be made, to which the API will respond with the ``summary_id``.
+   First, an HTTP POST request should be made.
+The API will then respond with the ``summary_id``.

 As can be seen in the previous figure, the status of the summary is ``summarizing``, and since the summary is not yet ready the ``ouput`` will be ``null``.